 The HSI STEM IMPACT strengthens STEM success through professional development and research.
 Faculty can serve as mentors for undergraduate STEM research and prepare students for a STEM Undergraduate Research Experience (SURE).
 Faculty and staff can develop cultural fluency to increasingly diversify the STEM student experience.

-Visit the HSI STEM IMPACT website for complete details.
+See the HSI STEM IMPACT website for more information.